 The one-strap closure is similar to closures found on other performance shoes, like the La Sportiva Solution and Tenaya Iati, which allows for a more customized fit that helps eliminate dead spots inside the shoe.

 You can also grab an awesome pink chalk bag to match!

 Evolv The General

 If you are partial to a bit of crack climbing, then you should take a look at The General.
 In a world where the La Sportiva TC Pro reigns supreme, the General makes for an interesting alternative to La Sportiva’s popular pick.

 This high top climbing shoe uses a slightly more cambered last than the TC pro, giving the shoe a more precise toe box to play with.
 The toe patch is also considerably bigger than other high-top alternatives, which is helpful when cramming your toes into finger cracks.
 Like a lot of Evolv’s performance shoes, The General uses a variable thickness rand (VTR) across the toe box.
 The thicker rubber in high-wear areas helps increase the durability and lifespan of the shoe, while still providing sensitivity in the areas that matter.

-The shoes utilizes their Trax XE rubber compound, a stiffer alternative to their widely used Trax SAS.
+The shoes utilize the Trax XE rubber compound, a stiffer alternative to Evolv’s widely used Trax SAS.
 This helps with the shoes’ stiff characteristics and superior edging ability.

-While there might not be the same selection of luminous pink climbing shoes like there used to be, there are still plenty of brilliant shoes out there in your favorite color.
+While there might not be the same selection of luminous pink climbing shoes as there used to be, there are still plenty of brilliant shoes out there in your favorite color.

 If you are looking for a shoe that can do it all, then the Five Ten NIAD Lace or the Scarpa Vapor V are great choices.
 If you want something more specialized, for trad and crack climbing for example, then Evolv’s The General and La Sportiva Mythos are certainly worthy of a look.